UWCHR/ice-air/write/output/ice-air-report.md

-71.2 % of passengers in the ARTS database were destined for removal, 28.8 represent transfers.
-Due to the limitations of the ARTS database described above, it is difficult to determine how many passengers categorized as transfers may simply be in the staging process for deportation, versus transfer for other reasons such as between detention facilities, legal processes, or release.
+71.2% of passengers in the ARTS database were destined for removal, 28.8% represent transfers.
+Due to the limitations of the ARTS database described above, it is difficult to determine how many passengers categorized as transfers may simply be in the staging process for deportation, versus transfer for other reasons such as between detention facilities, appearances in legal processes, or release.
+(A trivial number of passengers are not categorized as either removals or transfers.)

+FY 2012 had the highest passenger volume in the dataset, with 264230 total passengers.
+After declining to a minimum of 156946 total passengers during FY 2015, the number of passengers begins to ascend again, reaching 190601 total passengers during FY 2018:

 <div align='center'>
-<p><strong>Figure 1: ICE Air Global Trends</strong></p>
+<p><strong>Figure 1: ICE Air Annual Passengers</strong></p>

 ![](figures/report_trend_plot_1.png){#trend_plot }\

 </div>

+Passengers

 As revealed by the ARTS data, ICE Air is global in scale.
 In total, over the period covered by the ARTS dataset, ICE Air operations have been conducted to or from 88 airports in the U.S. and its territories; and to 135 airports in 118 other countries worldwide.